urgent-challenge/URGENT-PK/README.md

 ## To train the URGENT-PK model

 ### An instruction example

 ```
 python urgentpk/train_urgentpk.py --dataset data/urgent24 --delta 0.30 --encoder mel --backbone resnet34
 ```

 ### Important arguments:

 * `--dataset` indicates the path of the dataset folder.

 * `--delta` sets the 'MOS difference threshold' in data cleaning, only speech pairs with a MOS difference larger than this threshold are included in the training data.

 * `--encoder` sets the encoder in the model, we have provided `mel` and `stft`, you can design your own encoder in `urgentpk/urgentpk_encoder.py`.

 * `--backbone` sets the comparing module in the model, we have provided `resnet34`, you can build your own model in `urgentpk/urgentpk_backbone.py`.

+❗️❗️ The dataset to train the official URGENT-PK model will be released soon.
+Currently, you can refer to the subsequent documentation to learn how to utilize your own dataset or use the model checkpoint we provide.

 ## To test the URGENT-PK model